zij212/zij212.github.io/_posts/2023-05-19-wild-strawberry-time-lapse.md

 ## Adding music

 Ever watched a movie that sxxk axx but has great soundtrack?
-To make the timelapse more interesting watch, I used [this uplifting piece](https://uppbeat.io/track/roger-gabalda/a-little-peace) from [uppbeat.io](https://uppbeat.io) as the background music.
-The free account allows for 3 downloads per month.
+To make the timelapse more interesting to watch, I used [this uplifting piece](https://uppbeat.io/track/roger-gabalda/a-little-peace) from [uppbeat.io](https://uppbeat.io) as the background music.
+The free tier subscription allows for 3 downloads per month.

 Then I used iMovie to combine everything and export the final video ready for upload!

-The resolution of the video is not great, and you can't see the strawberries very clearly.
+The resolution of the video is not great.
+And you can't see the strawberries very clearly.
 So here's a picture of my last harvest.

 ![wild_strawberries.jpg]({{site.url}}/img/wild_strawberries.jpg)